cockroachdb/docs/v19.1/show-jobs.md

 ## Response

-The result list of jobs shows first ongoing jobs, then completed jobs.
+The result list of jobs shows first ongoing jobs, then completed jobs within the last 12 hours.
 The list of ongoing jobs is sorted by starting time, whereas the list of completed jobs is sorted by finished time.

 The following fields are returned for each job: